sharadregoti/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/deployment-model/cloud/upgrade-cloud-saas.md

   - /developer-support/cloud-saas/
 ---

-The following guide explains how to upgrade your Tyk deployment when using Tyk Cloud .
+The following guide explains how to upgrade your Tyk deployment when using *Tyk Cloud*.

+## Preparations
 Before proceeding with the upgrade process, ensure that you have thoroughly reviewed and completed the steps outlined in the [upgrade guidelines]({{< ref "developer-support/upgrading-tyk/preparations/upgrade-guidelines" >}}).
 Once you have adequately prepared, follow the instructions below to upgrade your Tyk components and plugins in this